Grant Accountability Requirements

 The basis for determining the value of personal services, materials, equipment and space must be documented.

-Volunteer services must be documented and supported by the same methods used by the agency for its own employees.
-Grant programs using volunteers as in-kind match must ensure the volunteers are performing allowable activities.
+Volunteer services must be documented and supported by the same methods used by the agency for its own employees, including but not limited to, time, description of the activity, date provided, etc. Grant programs using volunteers as in-kind match must ensure the volunteers are performing allowable activities.
 CVAD requires volunteer signatures on the volunteer tracking form.

 NOTE: The Fair Labor Standards Act defines volunteer as “an individual who performs hours of service for a public agency for civic, charitable, or humanitarian reasons without promise, expectation, or receipt of compensation for services rendered…” 29 CFR 553.101(a).
 “The 1985 Amendments provide that employees may volunteer hours of service to their public employer or agency provided ‘such services are not the same type of services which the individual is employed to perform for such public agency.’
 The phrase ‘same type of services’ means similar or identical services.”
 29 CFR 553.103.